silpertan/FreeBFD/README.rst

 Questions & Concerns
 ++++++++++++++++++++

-* What is a "session-id"?
-How do we define/specify/create it?

 * Does it make sense to destory sessions if there are no subscriptions?
 How would that work in the data center if nothing is subscribed to dynamically created sessions?